Do Coaches, Instructors & Volunteers Need Background & DBS Checks?

 What is a DBS Check?

 There are four levels of DBS checks.
 A basic check simply contains details of unspent convictions and cautions.
-But an enhanced check will contain a lot more information, and it’s required for people working with children or adults in certain circumstances.
+But an enhanced check will contain a lot more information, and it’s required for people working with children or adults in certain.
 Other available checks include a Standard Check, and an Enhanced Check that also consults various barred lists.

 You can read more about the various levels of DBS checks, and what they involve, on the Government’s website.

 Regardless of the individual and the sort of work they’re doing, only people based in England and Wales are eligible for DBS checks.
+If a role is based in Scotland checks can be carried out by Disclosure Scotland.
+Access NI carries out checks in Northern Ireland.

 Anyone can apply for a basic DBS check.
 But if you think you need a more detailed level of check, it’s your legal responsibility to find out whether the individual is eligible.